Comparing Logical and Physical ERD

 new entity relationship diagram

-3. Enter Logical ERD as diagram name.
+3. Enter Logical ERD as the diagram name.

 name erd